WinzarH/LikertMakeR/README.md

-This approach is ideal for testing Likert items but it does not help when working on complete Likert scales, or for when we want to specify means and standard deviations.
+This approach is ideal for testing Likert items but it does not help when working on complete Likert scales, or for when we want to specify means and standard deviations as they might be reported in published research.

 The functions `lfast()` and `lexact()` allow the user to specify exact univariate statistics as they might ordinarily be reported.